Lamb Kofta Curry.

 A very nice sidedish for all curries is Cucumber Raita.

-One coffee mug of yogurt, Greek styles is okay and mix with the other ingredients.
+- One coffee mug of yogurt, Greek style is okay and mix with the other ingredients.